 With the new school year already upon us, parents and children alike are probably scrambling to prepare for new teachers, new classes and maybe even new schools.
 For some families, these changes could happen for a number of reasons, but chances are they are made in hopes of finding a better academic fit (and future) for students regardless of their economic status.

-You don’t have to be an expert on education to know that far too many K-12 students in the United States lack access to quality public schools, competent, committed teachers and other key tools for academic success.
+You don’t have to be an expert on education to know that far too many grade school students in the United States lack access to quality public schools, competent, committed teachers and other key tools for academic success.
 Many of these young people—the majority of whom are people of color and/or from low-income households—find themselves ill-prepared once they enter college…if they’re able to get there in the first place.
-How can someone break the cycle of poverty if poverty prevents them from accessing the resources required to so?

-Are you an educator or parent in need of resources to support your efforts?
-Looking to support an organization doing the work of educating the nation’s youth?
+Are you an educator or parent in need of resources to supplement your own back to school efforts?
+Looking to support an organization doing that can help you on those fronts?
 Here are a few that you should check out:

 The U.S. Department of Education offers its own back to school guide with advice for parents, students and educators alike.
 “Whether you are sending your child off to Pre-K for the first time, readying for classroom for a new set of students, or attending your freshman year of college, there’s a lot to prepare for,” the DOE writes.
 For more information, visit its official website.